Meddlemist History, Family Crest & Coats of Arms

 Meddlemist Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Meddlemist has been spelled many different ways, including Middlemass, Middlemas, Middlemaist, Middlemiss and many more.

 Early Notables of the Meddlemist family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Meddlemist Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Meddlemist Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Meddlemist family to Ireland